 Since qualifying in 2011, Jonathan has primarily worked on the conservation of listed buildings and new developments in highly sensitive settings.
 He has been Project Architect on a number of high-profile conservation projects including St. Paul’s Cathedral, the Imperial War Museum and the University of Cambridge.
 In recent years, he has overseen works to convert the Grade I listed School of Pythagoras to a highly serviced archive facility for St. John's College, Cambridge; as well as an ambitious new residential development for Winchester College, in the heart of Winchester’s cathedral district.
 Jonathan is also an Associate Lecturer at Lincoln University School of Architecture.

-Joel Glazer - Senior Architectural Assistant
+Joel Glazer - Junior Architect

 BA(Hons), MArch

-Tom Ashmore - Architectural Assistant
+Joe Mulholland - Architectural Assistant

-Charlie Woolfitt - Architectural Assistant
+Lucas Talbot - Architectural Assistant

 Collaboration